JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 in expression starting at /home/kc/custom_sysimage.jl:2
 ```

 Okay, now we can see the error.
-Julia can for some reason not find the `CSV`
+Julia can not find the `CSV`
 package.
 Package-loading in Julia is based on the two arrays `LOAD_PATH` and
 `DEPOT_PATH`.
 Adding `@show LOAD_PATH` and `@show DEPOT_PATH` to the
 `custom_sysimage.jl` file and rerunning the command above prints: